Skip to content

 Greenwashing

-As Greenwashing are attempts by companies to Achieve a more environmentally friendly image through marketing measures without actually introducing environmentally friendly measures as part of the value creation of their products and services.
+As Greenwashing are attempts by companies to Gain a more environmentally friendly image through marketing measures without actually introducing environmentally friendly measures as part of the value creation of their products and services.

 Sustainability technical terms with I